From Human Resources

 - 1. Employees who are approved for relocation benefits will be required to sign the Form P-24, Relocation Repayment Agreement Form before receiving such benefits.
 Failure to sign the agreement form will result in a denial of relocation benefits.

-- 2. Under the Relocation Repayment Agreement Form, the employee agrees to repay the department if the employee voluntarily or involuntarily terminates employment for any reason during his/her relocation or within twelve months of the employee receiving a lump sum payment.
-The Relocation Repayment Agreement Form will require repayment of the following expenses paid on the employee’s behalf directly by the department or indirectly through a third party administrator: realtor fees (only non TPA/BVO); closing costs (only non TPA/BVO); loan origination fees; cost for moving of household goods; bridge loan interest; storage of household goods; increased mortgage interest rate payments; and the lump sum payment.
+- 2. Under the Relocation Repayment Agreement Form, the employee agrees to repay the department if the employee voluntarily or involuntarily terminates employment for any reason during his/her relocation or within twelve months from the date of the employee receiving a lump sum payment.
+The Relocation Repayment Agreement Form will require repayment of the following expenses paid on the employee’s behalf directly by the department or indirectly through a TPA: realtor fees (only non TPA/Buyer Value Option (BVO); closing costs (only non TPA/BVO); loan origination fees; cost for moving of household goods; bridge loan interest; storage of household goods; increased mortgage interest rate payments; and the lump sum payment.
 The total repayment amount must be fully paid to the department no later than 30 days after the effective termination date of employment.

 - 3. The immediate supervisor, upon being notified of a voluntary or involuntary termination, should immediately notify the local HR or support services representative to determine if repayment provisions will apply.